-Over five years ago, my wife and I were looking to downsize from our Boston Victorian and relocate to Savannah, Georgia.
+Over six years ago, my wife and I were looking to downsize from our Boston Victorian and relocate to Savannah, Georgia.
 Our principal reasons:

 - To escape Boston winters, and